Top 5 shore excursions from port of Livorno, Italy

 A cruise stop at the port of Livorno is your opportunity to explore the heartlands of Tuscany and one of the prettiest regions of the Italian Riviera.

-If you have chosen a Mediterranean cruise itinerary that includes Florence or Pisa, you most likely will dock at the port of Livorno, Italy.
-With its deep water, Livorno can easily accommodate large cruise ships carrying between 4000 to 6000 passengers.
+If you have chosen a Mediterranean cruise itinerary that includes Florence or Pisa, you will most likely dock at the port of Livorno, Italy.
+With its deep water, Livorno can easily accommodate large cruise ships carrying between 4000 and 6000 passengers.

 Located just over 100 km from Florence and 30 km from Pisa, this industrial port is not particularly attractive.
 But the surrounding areas are stunning, so plan a shore excursion ahead of time and make the most of your day on one of our favorite stops in Italy.